stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/06-cluster-management/50-image-swap.md

 ---
 title: "Image Swap"
 metaTitle: "Image Swap"
-metaDescription: "Learn how to swap out images and registries through the image swap webhook exposed by Palette."
+description: "Learn how to swap out images and registries through the image swap webhook exposed by Palette."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---